antonio-decaro/sycl-intel-spec/README.md

 - `--cxx_compiler=` the path to the DPC++ compiler;
 - `--intel_arch=` the name of the intel GPU architecture (e.g. acm-g10);

+Then navigate to any directory to stress the corresponding feature.

 Optional arguments:
 - `--cxx_flags=` additional flags to the DPC++ compiler;
 ### 2. Executing the benchmarks